-The tradition of improvisatory performance and collective trance in lam pifah, a shamanistic healing ritual, and the mimicry of animal sounds and sermonizing of Buddhist monks in lam puen are decoded alongside the festival’s overarching themes.
+The tradition of improvisatory performance and collective trance in Lam Pifah, a shamanistic healing ritual, and the mimicry of animal sounds and sermonizing of Buddhist monks in Lam Puen are decoded alongside the festival’s overarching themes.
 Opening up grounds for the exploration of regional and globalized constructs of gender, the project also subverts the way gender identity is formulated in Molam.

 Kafka’s lifelong preoccupation with health and affliction with tuberculosis–which he framed as an existential condition and often considered in symbolic terms–register a different affinity with lam pifah in particular.
 In “A Country Doctor”, a short story written after just his diagnosis, Kafka obliquely characterizes illness and medical treatment as a spiritual issue.
 Kafka’s experiences of illness and views on healthcare can be richly juxtaposed against lam pifah, a healing ritual conducted through the female Molam singer and khaen player, who act as spiritual mediums to call on and propitiate the “sky spirit” with improvised song and movement to cure an individual of serious illness.